harrinry/adaptnlp/rest/README.md

 ### 2. Docker Run Env Arg Entries
-Sometimes you may wont to specify the models as environment variables in docker post-build for convience or other reasons.
+Sometimes you may want to specify the models as environment variables in docker post-build for convience or other reasons.
 To do so use the below commands to deploy any of the above NLP task services.
 The example below runs the token classification service.
 ```
 docker build -t token-tagging:latest .
 docker run -itp 5000:5000 -e TOKEN_TAGGING_MODE='ner' \